Dana shares the story of how she came to admit that she was an alcoholic.

-In the final months of my addiction, I allowed myself the despaired luxury of actually admitting I was an alcoholic.
+In the final months of my addiction, I allowed myself the despairing luxury of actually admitting I was an alcoholic.
 I came to terms with it.
-And then, I decided that I would simply manage my alcoholism along with everything else in my life.
-This seemed rational to me at the time because I figured despair, lying, and an aching liver could be maintained.
-Anything was better than not drinking.
+And then I decided that I would simply manage my alcoholism along with everything else in my life.
+This seemed rational to me at the time, because I figured despair, lying, and an aching liver could be maintained.
+Anything seemed better than not drinking.

-Addiction is insanity, and attempting to “manage it” is like swimming with sharks and trying to talk them out of becoming their lunch.
+Addiction is insanity, and attempting to “manage it” is like swimming with sharks and trying to talk them out of making you their lunch.
 Sharks don’t bargain; they just eat.
 And addiction doesn’t do “management.”
 It just devours, as well.

 I was always on time.
-I didn’t allow lateness because that would show a crack in the veneer.
+Lateness would show a crack in the veneer, so I didn’t allow it.
 People might see.
 Even though my appearance was becoming increasingly rumpled and haggard, I did not want to be observed.
 In fact, at work and everywhere else, I just wanted to be invisible.

 It is hard to be invisible when your job entails standing in front of twenty twelve-year-olds.
 The good news is that these kids didn’t have very high standards.
 I leaned heavily on recycled lesson plans.
-I passed out reams of worksheets.
+My students received reams of worksheets from me.
 I embraced the glorious end-of-the-week movie.
 I became as mediocre as possible, doing just enough to get by.

-A shift had happened in my addiction.
-Early on, I always pushed myself to achieve perfection.
-I had a great career; had been loaded with accolades and Teacher of the Year awards.
-I loved my job and pursued it with vigor.
-I prided myself on being a Super Teacher, all the time.
-This label paired well with Super Wife and Super Mom and Super Cute and any other smiley-face sticker I chose for myself.
+This shows a shift that happened in the course of my addiction.
+Early on, I had always pushed myself to achieve perfection.
+I had a great career—I’d been loaded with accolades and Teacher of the Year awards.
+My job was amazing, and I pursued it with vigor.
+I prided myself on being a Super Teacher all the time.
+This label paired well with being Super Wife, Super Mom, Super Cute, and any other smiley-face sticker I chose for myself.
 As I frantically tried to keep up with all my shiny expectations, I drank all the more.
-It was a well deserved reward after hard day of being perfect.
+I told myself it was a well-deserved reward after hard day of being perfect.

 Outwardly, my slow decline jutted up against my normal perfectionistic behaviors.
 But no one else at work mentioned it, or interfered.
-This makes sense, because society is taught not to interfere or question the red flags, because that might be rude.
+This makes sense, because society teaches us not to interfere or question the red flags, because that might be rude.

-In our small town, we live in a hundred year-old old house, with creaky doors that don’t quite fit, and floorboards that tilt.
+In our small town, my family lives in a hundred-year-old old house, with creaky doors that don’t quite fit and floorboards that tilt.
 Our kitchen, in fact, tilts so extremely that if a grape or tomato falls, it immediately rolls under the kitchen table, much to my annoyance.
-But, as we have lived in the house over ten years now, I no longer notice the slant.
+But as we have lived in the house over ten years now, I no longer notice the slant.
 Even the errant olive or two doesn’t provoke me much.
-I had lived with it for so long, in our wonky, well-traveled room, that it didn’t even register.
+I’ve lived with it for so long, in our wonky, well-traveled room, that it doesn’t even register.

 This is how addiction also operates.
 You might notice someone rolling about, all askew, but you’re busy or tired, and you don’t want to offend.
 And then, before you know it, it’s just part of the scenery.

 I had graded the pile of papers the night before with my trusty glass of wine sitting nearby.
 This was normal, wasn’t it?
-Who wouldn’t want a glass of wine while you graded papers?
-I mean, this was sixty papers authored by pre-teens about the life of Edgar Allen Poe.
-Wouldn’t anyone need a drink for this?
+Who wouldn’t want a glass of wine while grading papers?
+I mean, this was sixty papers authored by pre-teens, about the life of Edgar Allen Poe.
+Wouldn’t anyone need a drink for that?

-Didn’t everyone feel the need to pour another glass, or two, with the onslaught of work and children and bills and husbands?
+Didn’t everyone feel the need to pour another glass or two to deal with the onslaught of work and children and bills and husbands?
 How else do you do it?